microsoft/api-extractor.com-website/pages/commands/config_file.md

 ```

 Specifies whether the message should be written to the the tool's output log.
 Note that
-the `addToApiReviewFile` property may supersede this option.
+the `addToApiReportFile` property may supersede this option.

 Possible values: `"error"`, `"warning"`, `"none"`